BRIGHT FUTURES

 What to do if you suspect someone is being abused.

-All staff, volunteers and others working in direct contact with sessions must be alert to the signs of abuse.
+- All staff, volunteers and others working in direct contact with sessions must be alert to the signs of abuse.

-Anyone who suspects that abuse is taking place inside or outside of a Bright Futures Session, or to whom a learner discloses issues relating to safeguarding, should contact the Designated Safeguarding Officer immediately.
+- Anyone who suspects that abuse is taking place inside or outside of a Bright Futures Session, or to whom a learner discloses issues relating to safeguarding, should contact the Designated Safeguarding Officer immediately.

-Staff who are not Designated Safeguarding Officers, but who are approached with concerns about a child, must bring the concerns raised to the attention of the Designated Safeguarding Officer immediately.
+- Staff who are not Designated Safeguarding Leadâs, but who are approached with concerns about a child, must bring the concerns raised to the attention of the Designated Safeguarding Lead immediately.

-All staff to whom a learner discloses issues that may be related to safeguarding must keep written records of concerns.
+- All staff to whom a learner discloses issues that may be related to safeguarding must keep written records of concerns.
 Such records must be kept securely, separate from the main learner files and in locked locations.

-The Designated Safeguarding Officer will develop effective links with relevant agencies and cooperate as required with any enquires regarding child protection matters, including attendance at case conferences.
+- The Designated Safeguarding Lead will develop effective links with relevant agencies and cooperate as required with any enquiries regarding child protection matters, including attendance at case conferences.Â

 Allegations of Abuse Against Members of Staff

 Allegations of abuse, or concerns raised against members of staff, will always be treated seriously.
 The allegations need to be applied with common sense and judgement.
-All cases must be referred to the Designated Safeguarding Officer who will follow the Safeguarding Procedure in the same way as for other safeguarding allegations.
+All cases must be referred to the Designated Safeguarding Lead who will follow the Safeguarding Procedure in the same way as for other safeguarding allegations.

-child and any others who may be at risk.
-The Designated Safeguarding Officer will also inform the staff member, in order that training provider procedures may be followed, and an investigation is carried out.
-If the allegation or concern is against the Designated Safeguarding Officer.This may result in possibly criminal (police) investigations and/or a child protection investigation, carried out by Social Services.
+The Designated Safeguarding Lead will take the appropriate steps to ensure the safety of the child and any others who may be at risk.
+The Designated Safeguarding Lead will also inform the staff member, in order that training provider procedures may be followed, and an investigation is carried out.
+If the allegation or concern is against the Designated Safeguarding Lead.

 Disclosure & Barring Service (DBS)